Want to know Londoners’ favourite places to eat? Discover local restaurants that those in the know want to keep a secret.

 Petersham Nurseries Café and Tearoom in Richmond

-Nestled among a picture-perfect garden nursery and meadows bordering the Thames, Petersham Nurseries is a great spot for a relaxed meal with friends or family.
+Nestled among a picture-perfect garden nursery and meadows bordering the Thames, Petersham Nurseries is a great spot for a relaxed meal.
 Pick from upscale, seasonal dishes from the classy Café or go more low key with coffee, cakes and salads from the Teahouse.

 Harwood Arms in Fulham